Recently, I asked my community to share with me the challenges they are currently experiencing in their marriage or long-term relationship.

 If you are constantly arguing with your spouse and not making time to be alone together as a couple then it makes sense that there may not be fireworks in the bedroom.

-Start by spending time together that isn't centered around passive activities like watching T.V.
+Start by spending time together that isn't centred around passive activities like watching T.V. or if you both love the same shows or movies why not snuggle together while you watch them.

-Engage with your partner, laugh together, focus on what you love about them.
-And keep doing thought work.
+Gradually start to engage with your partner, laugh together, focus on what you love about them.
+And of course keep doing you Thought Work.